Salva Reina

-Salvador "Salva" Reina (born 9 April 1978) is a Spanish actor and stand-up comedian, often referred to in the industry by the nickname 'Chuki'.
+Salvador "Salva" Reina Girona (born 9 April 1978) is a Spanish actor and stand-up comedian, often referred to in the industry by the nickname 'Chuki'.
 He became known for performances in television series such as Allí abajo and Sabuesos or the film Marshland.

 Life and career

-Born in Las Palmas de Gran Canaria in 1978, he was raised in Málaga.
+Salvador Reina Girona was born in Las Palmas on 9 April 1978, and was raised in Málaga.
 (Note: Older sources cite Málaga to be his birthplace.)
 He studied a degree in Sport Sciences in Granada.
 He landed his debut in a feature film with a role in Enrique García's 321 Days in Michigan, playing an inmate.
 He was cast afterwards for the Alberto Rodríguez's film Marshland in the role of Jesús, which advanced his career.

 In 2021, he was awarded the Huelva Film Festival's Premio Luz, which recognised his whole career, mainly in the scope of comedy, both in television and film.
-After meeting on the set of Todos lo hacen in 2021, he has been in a relationship with actress Kira Miró.
+After meeting on the set of Todos lo hacen in 2021, he began a relationship with actress Kira Miró in 2022.

 He won the Goya Award for Best Supporting Actor in 2025 for his role in the period drama The 47 as Felipín, an immigrant from Málaga relocated to Barcelona.